Fairy-Spirit/WebClientExtensions/README.md

 # WebClientExtensions
-A WebClient extension class that effectively solves the problem of timeout retry.
+A WebClient extension class that effectively solves the problem of timeout retry by C#.